 One of my favorite ways to stay healthy is walking, and it is the perfect form of exercise as a mom.
 I buckle my son up in his stroller and away we go!

-I love starting my day with exercise and being outdoors, and my little toddler enjoys going for the ride and seeing all of the dogs, squirrels, and cars in our neighborhood!
+I love starting my day with exercise and being outdoors, and my little toddler enjoys going for the ride and seeing all of the dogs, squirrels, and cars in our neighborhood.

-4. We eat meals together.
+4. Eat meals together.

 But now that he is a toddler, I don’t pull out electronic devices.
 Instead, we eat at the table together.

 My son is so used to this routine that he will bring me my shoes and his shoes after I finish cleaning up the kitchen so that we can go outside!